RISAT 2A [ISRO]

 RISAT 2A is larger than its predecessors due to the new X-band SAR payload configuration with an active array antenna.
 The SAR operates in a single polarisation and provides 0.25 m to 13.5 m ground resolution with; 450 km coverage.
 The satellite is built on a modified modified I-2K (I-2000) Bus.

-RISAT 2A will be launched in 2020 on an indian PSLV launch vehicle.
+RISAT 2A was to be launched in 2020 on an Indian PSLV launch vehicle.
+The status of this project is unclear.

 |Type / Application:||Earth observation, radar|